coldmanck/Artificial-Reality-and-Virtual-Reality/README.md

 # Artificial-Reality-and-Virtual-Reality

-Artificial Reality and Virtual Reality
+Some code from lecture "Artificial Reality and Virtual Reality" in National Chiao Tung Unviersity on Fall 2015.